 - Hardy Bog Plant

-- Increases Natural Filtration
+- Increase Natural Filtration

-Marsh Marigold is a herbaceous perennial plant of the buttercup family, native to marshes, ditches and wet-woodland temperate regions of the Northern Hemisphere and is one of the first pond plants to bloom in the spring.
-This 6-12" plant does well in full or partial sun but will wilt in the heat of summer, returning in the fall as temperatures cool.
+The Marsh Marigold plant is a herbaceous, perennial member of the buttercup family, native to marshes, ditches and wet-woodland temperate regions of the Northern Hemisphere and is one of the first pond plants to bloom in the spring.
+This 6-12" Marsh Marigold plant does well in full or partial sun but will wilt in the heat of summer, returning in the fall as temperatures cool.

 ||Full Sun To Partial Shade

 ||Caltha Palustris, Kingcup, Mayflower, Cowslip

 Mail Order: What To Expect

 Plants you receive by mail need time to adjust.
-Marsh Marigold will arrive in a 2" Pot (roots with some foliage).
+Your plants will arrive in bundles.
 Upon arrival, they may not appear lush but given time & proper care, they will flourish!

-Plant directly into pond and water garden planting shelves or you fill individual planting containers loosely with aquatic planting media, placing the appropriate fertilizer tablets into the bottom half of the planting media and covering them over, then filling planting media 2/3 to the top.
+Plant directly into pond and water garden planting shelves or you can fill individual planting containers loosely with aquatic planting media, placing the appropriate fertilizer tablets into the bottom half of the planting media and covering them over, then filling planting media 2/3 to the top.
 Place the plant in the center of the pot with the roots spread out over the planting media, and then continuing to cover the roots with planting media.
 The crown of the plant, which is the connection between the roots and stems, can usually be about 1" below the surface of the planting media for best results.
 Avoid using bagged potting mix and other lightweight soils because they will float and continually cloud pond water.

 For best results, trim or prune as leaves and flowers begin to turn yellow or brown, remove them completely, discarding them to keep as much excess organic material out of water-body as possible.